morse-simulator/morse/doc/morse/dev/services_internal.rst

 ------------------------

-When a new request comes in, the middleware-specific part receives it, deserializes it and hands it over to :py:meth:`morse.core.request_manager.RequestManager.on_incoming_request`.
+When a new request comes in, the middleware-specific part receives it, deserializes it calls :py:meth:`morse.core.request_manager.RequestManager.on_incoming_request` with it.
 This method dispatches the request to the correct component, and executes it (for synchronous services) or starts the execution and returns an internal request ID (for asynchronous services).